GRIMaxx/myshop/README.md

 ## This is NOT a search demo

-This repository documents how a **real-world search and autocomplete system** is **designed, evolved, and stress-tested under production constraints**.
+This repository documents how a **real-world autocomplete system** is designed, built, and validated under production constraints.

-The focus here is:
+The current focus is:

--   architecture
+- Autocomplete infrastructure (100% implemented)
--   data flow
+- Event-driven synchronization
--   trade-offs
+- Incremental indexing architecture
--   failure modes
--   system evolution

-Not frameworks.\
-Not quick integrations.\
-Not toy examples.
+- Real production design decisions

+This is NOT a toy integration or basic tutorial.

 ------------------------------------------------------------------------